 The AAP and Vitale caution that swim lessons don’t prevent children from drowning.
 An adult should always have their eyes on kids in the water, even shallow pools, and be within arm’s reach of young children or those who aren’t strong swimmers.

-- Don’t leave toys floating in the pool.
+• Don’t leave toys floating in the pool.
 Small children may fall in trying to reach them.

-- Keep a phone nearby for emergencies.
+• Keep a phone nearby for emergencies.

-- All pools should have a gate that locks when closed and have a barrier between house doors and the pool.
+• Ensure that your pool has a gate that locks when closed and have a barrier between house doors and the pool.

-- Always watch small children around water, even in small kiddie pools in the backyard.
+• Always watch small children around water — even in small kiddie pools in the backyard.

-Vitale also cautions that anytime adults have trouble finding a child around the house, they should always check the pool first.
+Vitale also cautions that any time adults have trouble finding a child around the house, they should always check the pool first.

 “If your eyes aren’t on the child, and you don’t know where they’re at, check the pool first,” she said.
 Pool alarms are also good tools to notify you if a child goes outside near the pool.